dem2k/binance-candlesticks/README.md

 this is very alfa-version of this programm. it support now only export of 5 minutes time frame.

-to compile the programm you nee maven installed. run following commands:
+to compile and run the programm you need *maven* and *MongoDB* installed.

+compile and install the programm:

 ```
 $  mvn clean compile
 $  mvn dependency:copy-dependencies
 ```

-to run the programm you need MongoDB installed and running befor starting download data.

-you can start your local MongoDB server with command
+start MongoDB (or simply run *start-mongodb.ps1* script.):

 ```
 $  mongod --directoryperdb --dbpath *<path/to/database/folder>*
 ```

-or simply run *start-mongodb.ps1* script first.

-now try tu run programm with *update-candles.bat*:
+now try to run programm:

 ```
 $  .\update-candles.bat -?                                                                         ?
 572ms ?  ? ?